 Understanding the Evolving Sustainability Disclosure Landscape: What Business Leaders Need to Know

-A month ago, Trio experts were joined by the California Air Resources Board (CARB) to discuss the evolving climate disclosure landscape, providing insights on California’s climate disclosure laws (SB 261 and SB 253), the European Union Omnibus Directive and revisions to the Greenhouse Gas Protocol’s Scope 2 guidance.
+In late 2025, Trio experts were joined by the California Air Resources Board (CARB) to discuss the evolving climate disclosure landscape, providing insights on California’s climate disclosure laws (SB 261 and SB 253), the European Union Omnibus Directive and revisions to the Greenhouse Gas Protocol’s Scope 2 guidance.

 As highlighted in our webinar, ongoing regulatory activity in California and Brussels has altered climate disclosure deadlines for businesses.